binkley/simple-boot/README.md

 - Example auditing, prints to log.
 - Audit controller for querying.

+### Mock configuration service

+Configish is for a feign client to a foreign configuration service from Spring cloud config server.

 ### Health

 Simple health indicator for a remote service.